 Welcome!
 I am an Assistant Professor in the Jepson School of Leadership Studies at the University of Richmond.
 I received my Ph.D. in Political Science from Vanderbilt University in 2017 with specializations in political communication, political psychology, and experimental methods.

 Broadly speaking, I am interested in questions related to the media and politics, and I often draw on my past experiences working at CNN to enhance this research agenda.
 My primary work examines how political advantage and disadvantage derived from electoral conditions affect news consumption.
-I study this question using a variety of data sets including local partisan newspaper circulations, cable news channels’ prime-time audiences, survey data, and original experimental data.
-My work has been supported by the National Science Foundation Graduate Research Fellowship.
+I study this question using a variety of data sets including local partisan newspaper circulations, survey data, and original experimental data.
+My work has been published in The Journal of Politics, Political Communication, and Political Behavior.
+It has also been supported by the National Science Foundation Graduate Research Fellowship.